canned-ice/01-mobile-first/candice-brai-heather/README.md

 Date:   Tue Aug 14 10:19:51 2018 -0700

     completed all TO-DO in header

-    Completed all To-Dos within the comments of the index.html file with our collaboration partners
+    completed all To-Dos within the comments of the index.html file with our collaboration partners

 ## Credits and Collaborations